vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 PC 316 read a half verse 'this yoga is commended only if it occurs by day and not so if at night.'
 KSS 30 provides that if one out of the several requirements (Pausa or Māgha Amāyāsyā, Vyatīpāta, Sravana-naksatra, Sunday ) is absent, it becomes Mahodaya-parva.
 In Ardhodaya a bath at Prayāga in the morning is most meritorious, but it is pro vided that all rivers become like the Ganges at Ardhodaya, The devatās of the vrata are three viz.
-Brahmā, Viṣnu and Maheśvara and they are worshipped in the same order; offerings (of ghee) are made in fire with Paurānika mantras, and also with three Vedic mantras viz.
+Brahmā, Viṣṇu and Maheśvara and they are worshipped in the same order; offerings (of ghee) are made in fire with Paurānika mantras, and also with three Vedic mantras viz.
 'Prajāpate' (Rg.
 X. 121.
-10) for Brahmā, 'Idam Visnur' (Rg.
-I 22, 17 ) for Viṣnu, "Tryambakam yajāmahe' (Rg.
+10) for Brahmā, 'Idam Viṣṇur' (Rg.
+I 22, 17 ) for Viṣṇu, "Tryambakam yajāmahe' (Rg.
 VII.
 59. 12) for Maheśvara.
 At the end gifts of cow or money are made.
 In I. A. vol. 25 p.
 345 there is mention of Ardhodaya in sake 1352, Pausa, which corresponds to 14th January (Sunday) 1431 A. D. The reference to the distribution of all his wealth by Emperor Harsavardhana at Prayāga once in five years made by the Chinese traveller Yuan Chwang (vide 7 I. A. 196 at p.
 198) is not to Ardhodaya at all, as some suppose.
 If Beal's B. R. W. W. vol. I. pp. 214 and 233 be

 carefully read this will be clear.